 After all evidence has been received, the ad hoc Judicial Committee should reach its decision in private conference, on the sole basis of the evidence presented at the hearing.
 The University administration has the burden of convincing the Committee that adequate cause exists for termination.
-The University's burden of proof shall be met if the evidence presented produces a firm belief or conviction in the minds of a majority of the Committee's members as to the truth of the allegations that justify the termination.
+In cases brought for any reason other than violation of the University's sexual misconduct policy or harassment policy, the University's burden of proof shall be met if the evidence presented produces a firm belief or conviction in the minds of a majority of the Committee's members as to the truth of the University's allegations.
+In cases brought, in whole or in part, for a violation of the University's sexual misconduct policy or harassment policy, the University's burden of proof shall be met if a preponderance of the evidence demonstrates the truth of the University's allegations.
+If a majority of the members of the Committee concludes that the University has met its burden of proof, the Committee shall then determine whether termination, as sought by the University, is an appropriate sanction.
+The Committee may recommend that the faculty member be terminated or it may recommend a lesser sanction.

 The Committee may proceed to its decision promptly, without having the record of the hearing transcribed, or it may await a transcript if its decision would be aided thereby.
 A majority of the ad hoc Judicial Committee is required to render a decision, and that decision must be in writing.
 In those cases where the decision is not unanimous, a dissenting opinion can be filed.
-The Committee's opinion should set out explicit findings with respect to each of the charges in the University President's letter and should indicate the reasons for its findings.
+The Committee's opinion should set out explicit findings with respect to each of the charges in the University President's letter and the Committee's recommendation as to whether termination or some lesser sanction is the appropriate sanction, along with the reasons for its findings.
 The Committee should submit copies of its opinion (and any dissenting opinion) to the President and to the faculty member, and, at his/her request, should provide each with a copy of the record of the hearing.
 All parties are obligated to treat both the transcript of the hearing and the Committee's written opinion(s) as private communications, not intended for public dissemination.